Luna-Coder/javascript-functions/README.md

 - A JavaScript program is a list of programming statements.

-- The purpose of other statements is to control the flow of the program, these are known as *control statements* such as `if` or `if-else` statements.
+- The purpose of other statements is to control the flow of the program, these are known as `control statements` such as `if` or `if-else` statements.
+Loops are also `statements`.

 ### JavaScript `expressions`